tidepool-org/data-science-handbook/instructions/naming-conventions.md

 # Naming Conventions

 ## General Format
-For files and folders created within the Tidepool Google Drive, documents should be named as follows:
+For files and folders created within the Tidepool Google Drive or locally, documents should be named as follows:
 <[PHI]> <[OBSOLETE]> <[AUDIENCE]> <[STATUS]> <ONE WORD DESCRIPTION> <DETAILS>

 ## Common Labels